lvgl/lvgl/docs/integration/chip/renesas.rst

    - Double click on ``configuration.xml``.
 This will activate the `Configuration Window`.

       Renesas' Flexible Software Package (FSP) incudes BSP and HAL layer support extended with multiple RTOS variants and other middleware stacks.
-      The components will be available via code generation, incuding the entry point of *"main.c"*.
+      The components will be available via code generation, including the entry point of *"main.c"*.

       Press ``Generate Project Content`` in the top right corner.